ragnaros1337/laravel9vue3/docs/dusk.md

         use DatabaseMigrations;

         /**
-         * Отвлеченный пример браузерного теста.
+         * A basic browser test example.
          *
          * @return void
          */